 In the experiments below, the main considered system factors include the number of nodes, the number of slots per node, the ratio of idle slots, and replication factor.
 One factor is varied while others are fixed in each test.
 We have conducted simulation experiments to evaluate the effectiveness of our proposed algorithms.
-We are preparing FutureGrid to support direct evaluation.
-Because we do not have access to real MapReduce production clusters, we need to mimic multi-user mode by setting some factors artificially (such as slot utilization, workload, and bandwidth usage).
-We expect to have FutureGrid results to add to published paper if accepted.
+As we do not have access to real MapReduce production clusters, we need to mimic multi-user mode by setting some factors artificially (such as slot utilization, workload, and bandwidth usage).